 Filing a Complaint against your Brokerage Firm

-If you are concerned about your investments in FS Investments (Franklin Square) offerings, please call the securities attorneys of The White Law Group at (888) 637-5510 for a free consultation.
+If you are concerned about your investment in an FS Investments Corp.
+(Franklin Square) offering, please call the securities attorneys of The White Law Group at (888) 637-5510 for a free consultation.

 For more information on The White Law Group, visit https://www.whitesecuritieslaw.com.